cubert-hyperspectral/cuvis.ros/README.md

 Using the included flash drive with your camera.
 Navigate to the Cubert Utilities Installer, right click and select _Open with Wine Windows Program Loader_.

 Accept license, and click through installer.
 Select the license file included on the USB.

+*Alternatively, install the program on a Windows machine and copy the files to the Linux (ROS) system.*

 ### Configure Factory Directories